|

 ADHD

-Kids with ADHD will love this interactive journal, even if they don’t generally like writing or drawing.
-It’s set up to capitalize on their unique interests and abilities while holding their attention and making use of their amazing creativity and imagination.
+Kids with ADHD will love this hands on learning activity, even if they don’t generally like spending a lot of time sitting down or writing, hands on activities are set up to capitalize on their unique interests and abilities while holding their attention and making use of their amazing creativity and imagination.

 Autism